-Splitting the data into three distinct periods (2007-early 2009; late 2009-2011 and 2013-2018) results in the same pattern, as illustrated in Figures 5-7.
-This highlights the broad consistency of these defensive characteristics, regardless of the underlying triggers of equity market weakness.
+Splitting the data into three distinct periods (2007 - 2009; 2010 - 2019 and 2020) results in the same pattern, as illustrated in Figures 5-7.
+Making some allowances for the unprecedented circumstances of 2020, this highlights the broad consistency of these defensive characteristics across the global listed infrastructure asset class.